 Electronics Use Policy

 The Department of Education oversees federal regulations in which schools must comply with.
 Federal regulation mandates that schools must have a copyright infringement and peer-to peer file sharing policy.
-The following is the MIAT policy:
+The following is the UTI policy:

-MIAT Plans to Effectively Combat Unauthorized Distribution of Copyrighted Material: Student and Employee Sanctions
+UTI Plans to Effectively Combat Unauthorized Distribution of Copyrighted Material: Student and Employee Sanctions

 or block illegal file sharing and other impermissible activities.
 Disciplinary sanctions will be based on the seriousness of the situation.
-These sanctions may be in conjunction with additional sanctions through the MIAT code of conduct and any other policy applicable to the particular situation.
+These sanctions may be in conjunction with additional sanctions through the UTI code of conduct and any other policy applicable to the particular situation.

 Copyright Law